jain-anshika/FoodVerse/README.md

 To get started with Foodverse, follow these steps:

-1. Install the necessary dependencies with `npm instal`
+1. Install the necessary dependencies with `npm install`
 2. Run the app with `npm start`

 ## Technologies Used